Torbreck - Barossa Valley Woodcutter's Shiraz 2022

 “A sublime Australian Syrah, masterfully crafted: lightness, balance, and freshness make this vintage a great wine, according to The Wine Advocate”

-"The 2022 Woodcutter's Shiraz is an excellent introduction to Barossa Shiraz.
-It displays all the earthy, red gravel, and ironstone characteristics that infuse its tannic structure, while being bolstered by dense, purple fruit.
+“The 2022 Woodcutter’s Shiraz is an excellent introduction to Barossa Shiraz.
+It displays all the earthy, red gravel, and ironstone characteristics that infuse its tannic structure, while being enriched by dense, purple fruit.
 It exhibits lightness, balance, and freshness, making it a great wine.
-The spicy tannins are magnificent, chewy, and slightly gripping [...].
-The fruit in this wine comes from various sources in the Barossa (including the Eden Valley).
+The spicy tannins are magnificent, chewy, and a bit grippy [...].
+The fruit for this wine comes from various sources in the Barossa (including the Eden Valley).
 It is very good. [...]
 2024–2032” (Wine Advocate – 2024) • Screw cap

 Buy your Torbreck wines at the best price in a private sale!